 - You should consult an experienced foot doctor or podiatrist as soon as possible to discuss your options.

 Most likely due to plantar fasciitis if there is no “pebble-like mass” involved, but instead, the ligament is very sore.

 - It is from too much stress on the ligament.

-- The more your foot flattens, the more you work, the stiffer your are in your legs, the more likely you are to get plantar fasciitis.
+- The more your foot flattens, the more you work, the stiffer you are in your legs, the more likely you are to get plantar fasciitis.

-- It can seem like a lump in the sole of the foot.
+- It can seem like a lump in the foot sole.

 - This pain is due to inflammation & overuse of your foot ligaments.

 - Over years and decades, a bone spur can develop from the bottom of your heel.

 - If you push hard onto the front of your heel or arch, it will feel painful.

 - Pain in the morning when you wake up.